Lab B1: AMM DEX ("Build-your-own-Uniswap" Lab)

 In Exercise 5, consider an Alice who called approve function (the Deposit step) but did not call swapXY (the Withdrawal step).
 This is possibly due to that Alice changes her mind after the deposit and wants to undo it.

 Extend your pool SC from the previous exercises to support undo approve and to revert a trade-in-progress.
 You may want to implement a function in the AMM pool, say undo_approve().
-After Step 1 and calling refund(), Alice will have her original balance in TokenX and zero allowance to the pool.
+After Step 1 and calling undo_approve(), Alice will have her original balance in TokenX and zero allowance to the pool.
 That is (P is the Pool CA):

 Calls X.balanceOf(A) X.balanceOf(P) X.allowance(A,P)